 "From previous information, we know the competitor is launching a new widget electroplating service.
 Today our competitor has posted employment ads looking for people in 10 cities who have experience electroplating.
 Based on a typical one-month talent search and three months of training for similar workers in our own company, today's news lets us estimate that the new Widgetizer service will be launched in June.
 We should pre-empt the threat by offering discounted long-term service contracts now."

 The scenario I used above is based on two actual occasions when I was able to give six months' warning of competitors' new service offerings, provide the technical aspects of them, and correctly predict the month it would be launched.
 Provided below are case studies and actual examples of some of my other research and analyses that provided actionable intelligence.
-As I discuss on my "About" page, I am a trained intelligence analyst with experience in the military, law enforcement, and business.
-I have won awards for my work.
+As I discuss on my "About" page, I am an award-winning intelligence analyst with extensive experience in quantitative and qualitative analysis in many industries.

 Click on a case study title below to jump to the case.

 |Anchor Bank: Location for new bank branch in North Metro||

 |Minnesota Orchestra: Bringing the concert to those who won't drive||